New members, please register here.

 Membership of the iHV is open to anyone working in the area of health visiting.
 It is a widely recognised mark of commitment to health visiting and brings real professional benefits.

-We have over 9,000 Associate members and are the fastest growing professional network for health visitors.
+We are the fastest growing professional network for health visitors.

 Every year around 700,000 babies are born in the UK and it is essential that each and every one has the best chance of a healthy and productive life.